Aiman Witjaksono

 Aiman Witjaksono (born in Jakarta, July 8, 1978) is an Indonesian journalist, news anchor and interviewer at RCTI.
 Previously Witjaksono worked for approximately 10 years at Kompas TV as a broadcaster.
-On RCTI, his final role was as anchor of the news program Seputar Indonesia before his return on Seputar iNews in 2022.
+On RCTI, his final role was as anchor of the news program Seputar Indonesia before his return on iNews in 2022 as the Editor in Chief.

 Career

 Witjaksono officially joined RCTI in 2002.
 But the world of television is not new to him.
 Since the 1980s when he was a child, once he was a guest star at the children's program at TVRI at the time.
 Before joining RCTI, Witjaksono, whose hobbies include self-defense and who is a trainer in Tae Kwon Do, also worked at the media dot com, yakni PT.
 Kopitime Dot Com Tbk.
 (Affiliate of the Bakrie Company Group) as Head Section of B-to-B (Business To Business) E-Commerce Media.

 He was the chairman of the Student Council of SMP 85 and chair of the MPK at the 34 Jakarta Public High School.
 He obtained a bachelor's degree in industrial engineering from the Telkom Institute of Technology Bandung, West Java, where he was also active as a cadre HMI (Himpunan Mahasiswa Islam) and actively administered the internal Student Association and often wrote on campus.

 In 2004, Witjaksono was selected as the main guide to the live broadcast of the "Pemilu Eksekutif dan Legislatif 2004".
 In addition, Witjaksono also won the award as "Jurnalis Muda Berprestasi" from the Ministry of Foreign Affairs in 2006.
 In 2010, Witjaksono successfully graduated in a postgraduate study in communication management with the Political and Mass Media Sub-Sector at the University of Indonesia.
 Here the hard work is not in vain.
 He won the BEST GRADUATION category at the Department of Communication, Faculty of Social and Political Sciences, University of Indonesia, graduating with the highest score and the predicate of SUMMA CUM LAUDE.

 At the end of his career on RCTI in the 10th year, Witjaksono held the position of senior executive-producer journalist on the major news program Seputar Indonesia.
 Witjaksono is also often asked to share experiences and knowledge by becoming a guest lecturer for subjects related to Mass Media, Journalism to Public Relations at various universities in Jakarta and West Java.